CIF Southern Construct

 PANEL DISCUSSION

-The critical role of innovation the construction industry – what you need to know
+The critical role of innovation in the construction industry – what you need to know

 World-class digital practices, which already exist in certain elements of the construction sector, need to be adopted throughout the industry and supply chain in order to create a more sustainable and innovative sector.
 To achieve this goal, guidance and leadership is being provided on the digital tools, standards, approaches, education and training required by the sector.
 The industry needs to prioritise innovation and digital technology to provide the social, economic and productive infrastructure required to sustain economic growth, and to attract foreign direct investment in Ireland.